AdobeDocs/audience-manager.en/help/using/dil/dil-overview.md

 >
 >Starting with version 8.0 (released August 2018), [!UICONTROL DIL] has a hard dependency on the [Adobe Experience Platform Identity Service](https://experienceleague.adobe.com/docs/id-service/using/home.html), version 3.3 or higher.
 It relies on the [!DNL ID Service] to fire ID syncs and URL destinations.
 An error occurs if the [!DNL ID Service] is missing, old, or not configured.
 >
->We recommend you use [!DNL Adobe Experience Platform Launch] to implement and manage your [!DNL DIL] and [!DNL Adobe Experience Platform Identity Service] libraries.
+>We recommend you use [!DNL Adobe Experience Platform Tags] to implement and manage your [!DNL DIL] and [!DNL Adobe Experience Platform Identity Service] libraries.

 However, you can also download the latest Experience Cloud and [!DNL DIL] releases from our GitHub page.
 See download links below: